French for Kids: 10 Helpful Online Resources

 French Kids' Books

-International Children’s Digital Library.
-If you’re looking for books to read to your child in French (or for your kids to read themselves if their level is high enough), then look no further.
-Here’s a collection of thousands of online children’s books in dozens of languages, including nearly 60 books in French.
+Are you looking for books to read to your child in French?
+Or maybe your kids read to themselves if their level is high enough.
+Look no further: International Children’s Digital Library has a collection of thousands of online children’s books in dozens of languages, including nearly 60 books in French.

 Miscellaneous French Resources for Kids

 What’s more, this resource isn’t just stories and songs.
-Click the “Apprentissage” icon for some very simple activities to help young children learn basic French vocabulary, such as the alphabet, colours, names of animals, and much more.
+Click the Apprentissage (“learning”) icon.
+It leads you to some very simple activities to help young children learn basic French vocabulary, such as the alphabet, colours, names of animals, and much more.

 There isn’t much reading required to enjoy this site if your child is too young to read French.
 The fairy tales and other stories are actually narrated videos that let you turn the captioning on or off.